ari-923/security/README.md

 # Security+ SY0-701 Course — Next.js + Vercel

 This repository is the organized, multi-file version of the Security+ SY0-701 study website.
-The current build contains all 28 chapters across all five Security+ exam domains, 100 lesson decks, 708 core learning sections, 10 supplemental flashcards (718 total flashcards), 62 scenario questions, browser-saved progress, and a secure Vercel server route for the **S+ AI Study Coach**.
+The current build contains all 28 chapters across all five Security+ exam domains, 100 lesson decks, 708 core learning sections, 10 supplemental flashcards (718 total flashcards), an 858-question randomized Practice Center, browser-saved progress, and a secure Vercel server route for the **S+ AI Study Coach**.

 ## Project structure